Mabdillahi88/CI_PP2_SCIENCE_FLASHCARDS/README.md

 | **Bug** | **Fix** |
 | ----------- | ----------- |
 When devices were switched, the games were not responsive. | To account for the varied widths of devices, media query was utilized

+## Deployment

+The website was deployed using GitHub Pages by undertaken these stages:
+1. In the GitHub repository navigate to the Settings tab
+2. On the left hand menu select Pages
+3. For the source select Branch: master
+4. After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at https://mabdillahi88.github.io/CI_PP2_SCIENCE_FLASHCARDS/